krerkkiat/microrts-tournament-results-parser/README.md

 $ git clone https://github.com/rubensolv/MicroRTS2023Competition.git
 $ cd MicroRTS2023Competition
 $ rm -rf ./FourBWorkers8x8/tournament_1  # since the it is not used in the official one.
-$ python -m microrts_trp ./FourBWorkers8x8
+$ python -m microrts_trp view ./FourBWorkers8x8
 Map: FourBWorkers8x8
 Number of AIs: 17
 | Bot                                     |   Win Rate |